saikrishna-1996/saikrishna-1996.github.io/_pages/about.md

   align: right
   image: prof_pic.jpg
   address: >
-    <p>office: 2259, Pavillon Andre Aisenstadt </p>
+    <p>office: 6666, Saint Urbain </p>
-    <p>2920 Ch de la Tour</p>
+    <p>Mila</p>
-    <p>Montreal, Quebec H3T 1N8</p>
+    <p>Montreal, Quebec</p>

 news: true
 social: true
 ---

+I am working at a stealth mode start-up.
+More details will follow.

-I am a final year Masters (by research) student at Montreal Institute For Learning Algorithms (MILA), advised by Dr. Liam Paull.
-I am graduating in July 2019 (I think so)
+I finished my Masters (by research) at Montreal Institute For Learning Algorithms (MILA), advised by Dr. Liam Paull.

-I work in the areas of Reinforcement Learning and Robotics.
+I work mostly in the areas of Reinforcement Learning.
 During my undergrad, I worked in computer vision and deep learning for robotics.
-The culture at Mila made me delve deep into various topics like theory of Reinforcement Learning, biologically plausible learning algorithms, generative models etc..
+My other interests include causality, cognitive AI etc..

-When I am not doing research, I play chess (I recently became an International Master and won many International medals when I was a kid) and read physics
+When I am not doing research, I play chess (I recently became an International Master and won many International medals when I was a kid) and read physics.

+I am lazy.
+So, this webpage is probably outdated.